Leave as Many of the Leaves as You Can!

 • Bees

-There is a Happy Medium with Ways to Keep it Tidy
+There are Ways to Keep it Tidy

-• protects the plants
+• protecting the plants

-• provide free mulch
+• providing free mulch

 If your leaf mulching and banking around the trees looks intentional it doesn't look untidy.
 Leave those leaves until late spring when the temperatures consistently go above 50 degrees.
 Then it is safe to compost them.